 &lt;sup>9 In addition, there is widespread support for the more general notion that the distribution of firm size is influenced by taxation and regulation in developed as well as developing countries.
 Pagano and Schivardi (2003) document significant differences in firm size distributions across European countries, and attribute these in part to tax and regulatory policies.
-Henrekson and Johansson (1999) find that Sweden has a particularly small share of medium-sized firms (with 10-199 employees), and explain this with reference to tax and regulatory policies favoring larger firms.
+Henrekson and Johansson (1999) find that Sweden has a particularly small share of medium-sized firms (with 10-199 employees), and explain this with reference to tax and regulatory policies penalizing small firms.

-optimal system of output taxes and fixed fees, and we describe a rule to determine when administrative costs are sufficiently high to justify the exemption of an industry from taxation.
+industries.
+In particular, in Section 2 we characterize the optimal system of output taxes and fixed fees, and we describe a rule to determine when administrative costs are sufficiently high to justify the exemption of an industry from taxation.
 Section 3 develops the heterogeneous-firm model on which the rest of the paper relies.
 In Section 4, we show that under certain conditions, cutoffs are part of the optimal tax structure.
 In Section 5, we develop a modified inverse-elasticity rule for the average net (of administrative costs) taxes on different goods.
 In Section 6, we introduce an optimal nonlinear tax on an industry's taxed output, emphasizing the use of the nonlinear structure to reduce taxes on firms that might otherwise avoid these taxes by inefficiently reducing their outputs to the cutoff level.
 Section 7 concludes.

-2. The Structure of Firm-Remitted Taxes across Homogeneous Industries
+2. The structure of firm-remitted taxes across homogeneous industries